lecritch/time_series_models-chi-sea-dsc/README.md

 But, as you may notice, the output does not include RMSE.

 It does include AIC.
 We briefly touched on AIC with linear regression.
-It is a metrics that we used to penalize models for having too many features.
+It is a metric with a strict penalty applied to we used models with too many features.
 A better model has a lower AIC.

 Let's compare the first order autoregressive model to our Random Walk.